demisto/content/CONTRIBUTING.md

 1. Change playbook version to `-1`
 2. Make sure all tasks (including 'Title' task) have a description
 3. If the playbook is dependant on some sub-playbook not part of this repo, please add it too in same Pull Request
-4. Should be added under folder Playbooks, with name convention to start with suffix `playbook-`
+4. It should be added under the Playbooks folder, using the naming convention starting with prefix `playbook-`

 ## Contributing Scripts